khuang28jhu/bs3/README.md

 ![qclot](https://github.com/khuang28jhu/bs3/blob/master/QC_Plot.png)

 Use the script **bs3-unconversion.py** to calculate the unconversion rate of the bisulfite reads if your data contains control reads from the lambda phage library.
-The lambda phage DNA is believed to be free of DNA methylation, so all cytosine of the genome should be converted to uracil in an ideal situation.
-Any unconverted cytosines of the mapped reads thus reveal the unconversionr rate
+The lambda phage DNA is free of DNA methylation, so all cytosine of the genome should have been converted to uracil.
+The unconverted cytosines thus reveal the unconversionr rate.
 <br / ><br / >**Usage:**
 ```
 $ ./bs3-unconversion -h